Azure/RGCOPY/rgcopy-docu.md

 **`netAppMoveForce`** | **[switch]** Parameter for test purposes<BR>When setting this switch, volumes are moved to a new pool even when the Service Level already fits parameter `netAppServiceLevel`
 **`netAppPoolName`** | **[string]** in Update mode: Name of the newly created pool if parameter `netAppMovePool` is also set.<BR>By default, the created pool has the name `rgcopy-s1-<old-pool>`, `rgcopy-p1-<old-pool>`, `rgcopy-u1-<old-pool>` (for Service Level **S**tandard, **P**remium, **U**ltra).<BR>If the name already exists then the number is increased, for example `rgcopy-s2-my_old_pool_name`.

-In Update Mode, you cannot convert Ultra SSD disks or NetApp volumes using parameters `createDisks` and `createVolumes`. **Detached disks** are not ignored in Update Mode.
+**Detached disks** are not ignored in Update Mode.
 There is no explicit parameter for excluding disks (like `skipDisk` or `skipVMs`).
 You can update *all* disks or explicitly specify the disk you want to update.
 Not specified disks are not processed.
 For example:

 ```powershell
 $rgcopyParameter = @{